 If you have Medium Voltage (MV) or High Voltage (HV) electrical equipment that is ready to retire, you need to determine whether or not that equipment contains Sulphur Hexafluoride (SF6) gas.
-Global warming is a concern for everyone, and greenhouse gases take center stage as villainous players.
-SF6, which is commonly found in various types of MV and HV equipment, has the dubious distinction of being the largest potential contributor to global warming: It has the highest Global Warming Power of the greenhouse gases and an atmospheric life span of 3,200 years.
+Global warming is a concern for everyone, and organisations and businesses need to keep close watch of their greenhouse gases inventory .
+SF6, which is commonly found in various types of MV and HV equipment, has the highest Global Warming Potential of 23,500.

 As explained in my white paper, following the proper SF6 end-of-life procedure helps protect the environment and delivers a 98% recycling rate, making the substance available for reuse in electrical equipment.

 - Process begins by auditing equipment and developing a disposal and recycling plan

 - Electrical equipment owners select a trained and certified disposal/recycling partner